ckeditor/ckeditor4-docs/README.md

 	> sh build.sh

-## Developer Guide
+## Developer's Guide

-All Developer Guide articles are defined in the `guides/` folder, including the `guides.json` file which defines the Table of Contents tree as well as the meta information.
+All Developer's Guide articles are defined in the `guides/` folder, including the `guides.json` file which defines the Table of Contents tree as well as the meta information.

 ## API Documentation